 29. Snacks – check out my post on the best food for festivals.
 I’d recommend at least taking along some crisps and/or nuts, just to have something to eat back at camp.
 If you have the money though – make the most of all the food on site.

 30. Cooler – I feel like coolers are more of an American festivals idea.
 We had one for Coachella and it was amazing to keep in the car to keep all of our food and drink cool.
-I wouldn’t bother bringing one to a British festival though – they’re too bulky and annoying.
+If you do want to know which are the best cool boxes for festivals though, click that link!

 What to wear to festivals